 One option if you've already spoken to the person or just decided there's no point — speak to your manager and/or their manager (if different from yours).
 You can ask the perpetrator's manager to handle this in a discrete or generic way (e.g. "Justin, we have heard that sometimes the jokes you make around the office are making people uncomfortable.
 You should be aware and more careful with what you say.")
 You can also talk to someone in HR about doing the same.

 If person committing sexual misconduct is a manager — or your own manager — it's obviously a much trickier situation.
 Depending on your relationship with the person, you can consider trying to communicate the issue delicately, but more likely you will want to skip right to their manager (if they are not the CEO) or someone very senior in HR.
+Here are some tips for becoming an effective communicator if you decide you want to try to talk it out first.

 However, be aware that a third party may simply not respond well or side with your perspective/experience.
 If you have no sex discrimination or harassment evidence beyond a he-said-she-said anecdote, or the behavior is subtle, you may still get all the support in the world.
 However, you should also be realistic that things may not go your way and instead become quite difficult and awkward for you at work.